artginzburg/stack/README.md

 > It's my first try at games, and the first glance at 3D from a dev's perspective (tried 3ds Max before, that's all).

+## Motivation

+### Aim

+This project aims to be a functionally and visually exact copy of the original game.
+The intention is to train the reverse design and system architecture skills of the contributors.

+### Exceptions

+Though, if there's something to improve (i.e. add without disturbing the visual and functional consistency) in the original — it may be an exception.
+A good example of such  platform-specific capability that adds without modifying the concept is adapting to large screens: as this runs in Web, there's no reason to force the portrait viewport orientation.

+Another thing I already implemented is statistics display.
+I'm almost sure that the original collects some sort of stats to improve the future games of the studio, but there's no way for the player to see their collected stats.

+When the theming support is finished, I'd like to add more available customizations for new themes, like the ability to invert gravity (that already exists in dev mode).

 ## Enhancements

 > over the [Three.js version][threejs-version]